 For the past 10 years, the Gaza Strip has been under blockade.
 Because of the blockade, the population of the Strip is in a state of forced immobility, unable to move freely in and out of the Gaza Strip.
 The blockade has resulted in very high unemployment, especially among young graduates, and in forced cultural and linguistic homogeneity.
 The design of the OAfP course in collaboration with the Arabic Center aimed to create an innovative language course that would attract international students and increase employment for Gaza’s teachers of Arabic, while also offering them and their international students opportunities to engage in intercultural and multilingual exchanges.

-This new Impact Acceleration project will focus on capacity building and sustainability for the OAfP course, to ensure that it reaches as many potential learners as possible and that it is taught by trained teachers who know how to fully exploit the materials and how to enhance students’ learning experience through the use of digital tools.
+This Impact Acceleration project will focused on capacity building and sustainability for the OAfP course, to ensure that it reaches as many potential learners as possible and that it is taught by trained teachers who know how to fully exploit the materials and how to enhance students’ learning experience through the use of digital tools.